mortadajafar/imagined-speech-eeg-audit/README.md

 # Auditing sentence-level imagined-speech EEG decoding

-Code for *Auditing Sentence-Level Imagined-Speech EEG Decoding: Run Identity and Stimulus-Order Confounds* (Jafar & Nasrollahi, 2026).
+Code for *Auditing Sentence-Level Imagined-Speech EEG Decoding: Run Identity and Stimulus-Order Confounds*.
 The package trains contrastive EEG-to-sentence-embedding decoders on the Chisco and COFETT imagined-speech corpora, evaluates them with run-controlled metrics, and compares them with predictors that never see EEG.

 ## Layout